 Liquid combines with two proteins in flour, called glutenin and gliadin.
 Don't worry about these names - you don't need to remember them!
 Those proteins combine to form gluten.
 There is a lot of liquid in popover batter to provide steam and to make a firm web of gluten that contains the steam during baking.
 The batter has to be liquid enough so it can expand quickly in the hot oven, yet have enough protein and starch to set up as the liquid evaporates as steam.

 You can use special popover pans, which are nonstick cups held together with rods.
 There's a large space between each cup so the heat can move freely around the popovers, creating steam, then setting the structure.
-You can also use custard cups, well greased, and set them 3-4" apart on a baking sheet.
+You can also use custard cups, well greased, and set them 3 to 4 inches apart on a baking sheet.
 Some recipes call for preheating the pans or cups.
-We don't feel this is necessary, but you can certainly preheat the pans in a hot oven if you want to!
+We don't feel this is necessary, but you can certainly preheat the pans in a hot oven if you want to.

 We prefer putting popovers into a hot oven (450 F) for 10 minutes or so to get maximum steam production, then reducing the heat to 350 F so the popover structure sets and holds.
 Some recipes call for putting popovers into a cold oven and then turning on the heat.
 We think this method runs the risk of burning the popover bottoms, and we've found the popovers don't rise as high.

 Make sure that your oven temperature is accurate.
 When the baking temperature and time are as critical as they are in this type of recipe, an accurate oven temperature is essential.
 Use an oven thermometer for best results.